Bobby Grant (footballer, born 1990): Return to Fleetwood Town

 After being released by Blackpool, Grant rejoined Fleetwood Town on a two-year deal in July 2015.
 He signed a two-year contract extension in March 2017.

 Wrexham

 On 24 November 2018, Grant joined Wrexham on a short-term loan until January 2019.

 Bobby Grant made his short-term loan permanent on 2 January 2019.

 Return to Accrington Stanley (loan)

 Grant stepped up two divisions on 31 January 2020 to re-join Accrington Stanley on a six-month loan.

 Loan to Oldham Athletic

 On 10 August 2020, it was announced that Grant had joined Oldham Athletic on a season-long loan.
-He scored on his debut for Oldham in a 3-0 EFL Cup win over Carlisle United on 5 September 2020.
+He scored on his debut for Oldham in a 3–0 EFL Cup win over Carlisle United on 5 September 2020.

 Radcliffe

 On 27 June 2021, Grant took a player-coach role at Radcliffe following his release from Wrexham.

-On 7 October, Radcliffe announced that Grant would be taking over first-team managerial duties until further notice, following the sacking of Lee Fowler.
+On 7 October 2021, Radcliffe announced that Grant would be taking over first-team managerial duties until further notice, following the sacking of Lee Fowler.

+On 29 April 2023, he was announced to have departed the club by mutual consent.
+He had led the club to their highest league finish, defeat on the final day of the 2022–23 season denying the club a play-off place however.

+Litherland REMYCA

+On 14 October 2023, Grant signed for Litherland REMYCA.

+FC United of Manchester

+On 17 November 2023, it was announced that Grant had signed for FC United of Manchester.
+However he contacted the club later in the evening saying he had received a more attractive offer from another club.

+Return to Litherland REMYCA

+On 18 November 2023, Grant re-signed for Litherland REMYCA.

+Marine

+In January 2024, Grant joined Marine.
+He became captain of the side for the 2024/25 season.
+In April 2025, he announced that he would retire from football at the end of the season.

+Managerial career

+Marine

+In May 2025, Grant was appointed as manager of Marine.